Siddharthh06/MyReminders-iOS/README.md

 # MyReminders
-- Reminder application for iPhones which can be used to set reminders for specific date and time and remind the user through notification.
+- Developed a reminder application for iOS-based devices which can be used to set reminders for specific dates and times and remind the user through a notification.
-- This application allows the user to add, edit, delete a reminder.
-It also provides the user with a test option which sends a notification on the devices to check the working of the application.
+- This application allows users to add, edit, and delete a reminder.
+It also provides the user with a test option which sends a notification on the devices to check the application’s working.
-- The application stores the reminder using Core Data.
-It allows swipe action which lets user delete and edit the reminder.
-Also, it alerts the before deleting the reminder and deletes the reminder on confirmation
+- The application uses Core-Data to store reminders.
+It allows swipe action, which lets users delete and edit the reminder.
+It also shows pop up alert before deleting the reminder and deletes the reminder on confirmation from the user.

 NOTE: Run 'test' option to allow notifications.